Maetoo Keema (Welcome)

 Tsanavi Spoonhunter

-is a Northern Arapaho and Northern Paiute nonfiction film director, producer and writer based in the San Francisco Bay Area.
+is a Northern Arapaho and Northern Paiute nonfiction storyteller based in the Reno- Lake Tahoe Area who serves as director, producer and writer.
 She holds a Master of Journalism degree from the University of California, Berkeley, with a documentary film concentration.
-In 2023, she founded the independent multimedia production company, Mahebe Media, LLC, and serves as its CEO.
-Currently, Spoonhunter is a fellow at Firelight Media, Open Society Foundations and a Chicken & Egg Pictures grantee.
+In 2023, she founded the independent multimedia company, Mahebe Media.
+Currently, Spoonhunter is a fellow at Open Society Foundations and is a Chicken & Egg Pictures and ITVS grantee.

 Documentary